zowe/docs-site/docs/user-guide/configure-certificates.md

    To find out what the certificate's CA chain is, you can use the example commands in the previous note.

    If Zowe certificate is self-signed or signed by the local Zowe CA, then ignore `ITRMZWCA` and `ROOTZWCA` variables.
-In this case, you may see error messages in the JCL related to the `ITRMZWCA` and `ROOTZWCA` variables.
+In this case, you might see error messages in the JCL related to the `ITRMZWCA` and `ROOTZWCA` variables.

- - You can share a certificate with Zowe assuming the certificate is already stored in the security manager's database.
+ - You can share a certificate with Zowe if the certificate is already stored in the security manager's database.
 Such a certificate should be owned by the special SITE ACID (CERTSITE ACID for Top Secret or SITECERT ACID for ACF2).

    In this scenario, you must modify the "connect to keyring" security command so that it connects the SITE owned certificate to the Zowe key ring.
 Also, you must allow the ZWESVUSR acid to extract private key from the SITE owned certificate.
 You can do that by uncommenting the security command in the ZWEKRING JCL that gives ZWESVUSR CONTROL access to the `IRR.DIGTCERT.GENCERT` resource.

- the Zowe certificate is already loaded in the security manager's database then it may be owned by other ACID than `ZWESVUSR`.
-It may be owned by a different user ACID or by the special SITE ACID (CERTSITE ACID for Top Secret, SITECERT ACID for ACF2).
-In this case, you must
+   If the Zowe certificate is already loaded in the security manager's database, then it might be owned by a different user ACID or by the special SITE ACID (CERTSITE ACID for Top Secret, SITECERT ACID for ACF2) instead of `ZWESVUSR`. <!--In this case, you must-->

 After the ZWEKRING JCL successfully configures the certificates and key ring, you must customize the `zowe-setup-certificate.env` file and run the `zowe-setup-certificate.sh` script so that Zowe knows what the key ring and certificate names are.
 In the `zowe-setup-certificate.env` file, customize the key ring related variables:

+- `GENERATE_CERTS_FOR_KEYRING`

- - `GENERATE_CERTS_FOR_KEYRING` - must be set to `false` so that the `zowe-setup-certificate.sh` script does not repeat the job already done by the ZWEKRING JCL.
-Default to `false` value.
+   Must be set to `false` so that the `zowe-setup-certificate.sh` script does not repeat the job already done by the ZWEKRING JCL.
+Defaults to `false` value.

+- `VERIFY_CERTIFICATES`

- - `VERIFY_CERTIFICATES` - if set to true, the key ring must contain root CA of the z/OSMF certificate (it must be configured by the ZWEKRING JCL).
+   If set to true, the key ring must contain root CA of the z/OSMF certificate (it must be configured by the ZWEKRING JCL).

+- `KEYSTORE_ALIAS`

- - `KEYSTORE_ALIAS` - the certificate alias must match either the `LABEL` variable in the ZWEKRING JCL or the label of the certificate already stored in the security manager's database.
+   The certificate alias must match either the `LABEL` variable in the ZWEKRING JCL or the label of the certificate already stored in the security manager's database.

+- `ZOWE_USER_ID`

- - `ZOWE_USER_ID` - the owner of the key ring matches the `ZOWEUSER` variable in the ZWEKRING JCL.
+   The owner of the key ring matches the `ZOWEUSER` variable in the ZWEKRING JCL.
 Defaults to the `ZWESVUSR` user ID.

+- `ZOWE_KEYRING`

- - `ZOWE_KEYRING` - the key ring name matches the `ZOWERING` variable in the ZWEKRING JCL.
+   The key ring name matches the `ZOWERING` variable in the ZWEKRING JCL.

     **Warning:** If the variable is empty, then the script generates certificates to UNIX keystore files.

- When the `zowe-setup-certificates.sh` script executes successfully, it generates `zowe-certificates.env` file in the `KEYSTORE_DIRECTORY` directory.
+When the `zowe-setup-certificates.sh` script executes successfully, it generates the `zowe-certificates.env` file in the `KEYSTORE_DIRECTORY` directory.
 This file is used in the Zowe instance configuration step, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).

 ### zowe-setup-certificate.sh script only

-The key ring can be completely configured by the `zowe-setup-certificate.sh` script (no need to run the ZWEKRING jcl).
-Basically, you follow the process described in the **Configuring Zowe certificates in UNIX files** section but you set the extra key ring related parameters in the `zowe-setup-certificates.env` file:
+The key ring can be completely configured by the `zowe-setup-certificate.sh` script without running the ZWEKRING JCL.
+Follow the process described in the [Configuring Zowe certificates in UNIX files](#configuring-zowe-certificates-in-unix-files) section but ensure you set the extra key ring related parameters in the `zowe-setup-certificates.env` file:
  - `ZOWE_KEYRING=` - set this variable to the key ring name
- - `GENERATE_CERTS_FOR_KEYRING=true` - set this variable to true
+ - `GENERATE_CERTS_FOR_KEYRING=true` - set this variable to `true`

 The `zowe-setup-certificates.sh` script generates the certificates and populates the key ring with the certificates.